glee38/Workspace/code_notes/Ruby_Object_Orientation.md

 **BUILDING A CLASS METHOD TO ACCESS A CLASS VARIABLE**

 Let's call our class method `#all` and code it such that it iterates over all of the individual song instances stored in the `@@all` array, `puts`-ing out the name of each song.
+This is called a **class getter** method.

 ```
 class Song